Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![Reverse Shell Obtained](/assets/images/Coffe%20Shop/Shell%20obtained.png)

-And GG, we have successfully compromsied this container.
-It's crucial to avoid security vulnerabilites like XSS attacks.
-The URL & comment section appeared to lack any [input validation](https://www.sciencedirect.com/topics/computer-science/input-validation#:~:text=Input%20validation%20is%20the%20process,standard%20defined%20within%20the%20application.) and should valid the type of input being entered to ensure safe
+And GG, we have successfully compromised this container.
+It's crucial to avoid security vulnerabilities like XSS, SQLi, & client-side validation.
+My full vulnerability report with recommended mitigations can be found below

 # Vulnerability Assessment Report